Imperial Hotel, Tokyo: Preliminaries

-In 1911, Frank Lloyd Wright was recommended to Aisaku Hayashi of the Imperial Hotel by Frederick W. Gookin, a fellow collector of Japanese art.
+In 1911, Wright was recommended to Aisaku Hayashi of the Imperial Hotel by Frederick W. Gookin, a fellow collector of Japanese art.
 By 1912, Wright was corresponding directly with Hayashi, but the death of Emperor Meiji put a hold on discussions.
 When discussions resumed, Wright traveled to Japan, leaving the United States on 11 January 1913.
 During his stay, Wright examined the site and drew some preliminary plans.
 He returned to the United States in May confident that he would get the commission.
 In early 1916, Hayashi, his wife, and Japanese architect Tori Yoshitake traveled to the United States, arriving at Taliesin in February.
 In addition to going over plan details before submitting them to the Hotel Board of Directors for final approval, the trip seems to have been made for Hayashi to see some of Wright's work in person, and to see how American hotels were run.
 Hayashi and his companions were back in Japan by mid-April, and the board had approved the plans in time for Wright to sail for Japan on 28 December 1916.

-The purpose of the 1917 visit (Wright arrived on January 9 and left on April 21) was to prepare for construction—examine the site more thoroughly, make arrangements for materials, and hire draftsmen to make the working drawings.
+The purpose of the 1917 visit (Wright arrived on 9 January and left on 21 April) was to prepare for construction—examine the site more thoroughly, make arrangements for materials, and hire draftsmen to make the working drawings.
 Wright was back at Taliesin by mid-May.
 Initial working drawings were all done at Taliesin, and Wright did not return to Japan until 17 November 1918 to supervise the start of construction.